Zouk Mosbeh

 Zouk Mosbeh is well known for a cave called the King's Cave and is home to the Notre Dame University – Louaize.
-The town is home to the Hall of Fame Museum which contains fifty silicone models of famous celebrities, and several of them are animated.
-It is also home to the Christ the King Convent and the base of the Association for the Protection of the Lebanese Heritage.
+The town is home to the Hall of Fame Museum which contains fifty silicone models of famous celebrities, several of them animated.
+It is also home to the Christ the King Convent and the headquarters of the Association for the Protection of the Lebanese Heritage.

 History

+In the 17th century, the monastery of al-Luwaya (Dayr Sayyidat al-Luwayza) was founded near the town.
+The awlad Abi Nawfal supervised the monastery though it was administered by the Lebanese Order.
+The Lebanese Council of the Maronite Church took place at this monastery in 1736.
+Another synod took place in 1808 to discuss and formally ratify the reform proposals by Gandolfini.